sigi-cli/sigi/README.md

 Please package it up for your Linux/BSD/etc distribution.
 And open an issue to let us know (and/or work on man pages)!

-# More
+# Contributing and support

 Please [open an issue](https://github.com/hiljusti/sigi/issues) if you see bugs or have ideas!

-Use [our wiki](https://github.com/hiljusti/sigi/wiki) to see and share tips, tricks, and examples.
+I'm looking for people to use [the sigi wiki](https://github.com/hiljusti/sigi/wiki) to share their tips, tricks, and examples.

 Thanks for checking it out!